retention curves for android apps

 push notifications

-You can enhance your notifications with clickable buttons.
-Apart from simple Accept and Decline options, you can add some custom actions.
-The examples range from liking a friend’s post directly from your Home Screen to quickly placing a review on the gadget you’ve bought in an e-commerce app.
+You can enhance notifications with clickable buttons.
+Apart from simple Accept and Decline options, you can add some custom actions, such as liking a friend’s post from Home Screen to rating a gadget you’ve bought in an e-commerce app.

 shazam scrennshot